Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 While the simplistic mantra to cut out fat to improve health has been more-or-less debunked, and most nutrition and health experts now talk about good and bad fats instead, it has not been established just how much good dietary fat each day is optimal for our health.
 In fact, an ideal diet is probably not based on some preset amount but on incorporating some high-quality fat while keeping an eye on overall daily caloric consumption.

 When I was in school 35 years ago, the received wisdom was that the more solid a fat was at room temperature, the more unhealthy it was to eat.
-Back then, the belief was that absorbing the cholesterol and triglycerides of saturated fat into the blood after a meal would result in too much of those fats coursing through the circulatory system which, we believed back then, could stick to the walls of our arteries and/or form clumps capable of clogging them.
+Back then, the belief was that absorbing the cholesterol and triglycerides of saturated fat into the blood after a meal would cause them to stick to the walls of our arteries and/or form clumps capable of clogging up our blood vessels.

 Today, we know that this plumbing model isn’t how things work.
-And we also know that the categorical prohibition against eating saturated fats was premature.
-In fact, as the famous randomized, controlled Women’s Health Initiative Study demonstrated on more than 160K women over seven years, reducing saturated fat intake by two-thirds does not lead to any weight loss or any reduction in their risk for various disease endpoints including strokes, heart attacks, breast cancer, or colorectal cancer.
+And we also know that the categorical prohibition against eating saturated fats was premature and incorrect.
+In fact, as the famous randomized, controlled Women’s Health Initiative Study demonstrated on more than 160K women over seven years, reducing saturated fat intake by two-thirds did not lead to any weight loss or any reduction in their risk for various disease endpoints including strokes, heart attacks, breast cancer, or colorectal cancer.

 And The Sydney Diet Heart Study showed that men who replaced saturated fat with polyunsaturated fat, despite seeing a lowering of their LDL (bad) cholesterol, actually experienced an increase in heart attack risk of 60% and an increased risk of death from any cause (all-cause mortality) of 70%!